 From a visual standpoint, the framework is not supposed to be representative of any specific element, or anthropomorphizing the ALEs.
 This is the reason why using simple 2D visuals is currently the most effective vehicle to represent this framework.
 The inspiration to the design comes from the original Rogue game, released in 1980 by Michael Toy and Glenn Wichman, in conjunction with its modern iterations.
 The reasoning behind this approach is that roguelike games incorporate procedurally generated levels, and provide limitless environmental/open-world exploration.
 These game mechanics can offer a unique canvas to explore the themes discussed herein.
 An added significant advantage the roguelike genre has over other video game genres is the ability to scale the game world up or down, depending on the complexity and depth of the procedural parameters set in the generation of the game world.
 The core game mechanics of roguelike games can be modified and used within a serious gaming framework, and are flexible enough to be adapted to a variety of goals.

-Complex Adaptive Systems and Stigmergy
+Complex Adaptive Systems and Emergence

 The core principles of CAS focus on the unpredictable dynamics, adaptation, and emergent properties of multiple interconnected components (or agents).
 These agents tend to be highly dynamic, dispersed, and decentralized, and adapt or learn from their interactions with each other and their environments.

-The GOLEM framework would be designed as a complex adaptive system, reflecting how such systems adapt and evolve through interactions among their components.
+Emergence refers to the process through which larger entities, patterns, or structures arise through interactions among smaller or simpler entities that individually do not exhibit such properties or behaviors.
+The GOLEM framework is designed as a complex adaptive system, reflecting how such systems adapt and evolve through interactions among their components.

 In the next posts, I will dive into the integration of ALEs in the GOLEM framework, and introduce their communication protocols (SEAL).